Chasa bon-puri: Major plot

-Meanwhile, Yeomra had vanished.
-Gangnim sought Yeomra, but could not find him.
-Suddenly, a goddess standing near the hearth muttered that Gangnim was a fool, for he could not know that there was a pillar through the table.
-There indeed was a pillar that went through the table.
-When Gangnim prepared to chop the pillar down, the pillar transformed into Yeomra, who promised that he would go to Gwayang.
-Gangnim told Yeomra to write it down in words.
-Yeomra thus tattooed his vow on Gangnim's back, writing it down in the script of the Underworld.
+Yeomra tries to escape, but Gangnim catches him, and Yeomra promises to go to Gwayang.
+When Gangnim asks for Yeomra to write it down in words, Yeomra tattoos his vow on Gangnim's back, in the script of the Underworld.

 Gangnim asked Yeomra the way back to Gwayang.
-Yeomra told Gangnim to follow a pure white hound.
-The hound guided him to a light in the darkness.
-The light was his own house, where his wife was holding a jesa, a mourning ritual, for him.
-He asked his wife behind the locked gate; "Why are you mourning for me?
-I have been gone for only three days."
-His wife answered; "How can my husband be truly back?
-You have been gone for three years.
-Give me your robe, so that I may know it is you, and not Mr. Kim next door."
-Gangnim then understood that a day in the Underworld was a year in the mortal world.
-Gangnim's wife checked the needle on her husband's robe, and let him in.
+Yeomra tells Gangnim to follow a pure white hound in order to return home.
+When he arrives his wife is holding a jesa, a mourning ritual, for him.
+He finds that instead of being gone three days, he had been gone three years.
+His wife recognizes him by the robe and sewing needle she gave him previously.

-Meanwhile, Mr. Kim (Kim Seobang), who wanted the hand of Gangnim's wife in marriage, was glancing above the walls when he discovered Gangnim.
-Urgently, he ran and told Kimchi Wonnim, the king of Gwayang, that Gangnim was secretly living in his wife's house.
-The enraged Kimchi Wonnim ordered soldiers to imprison Gangnim.
+The neighbor Kim Seobang, who wanted the hand of Gangnim's wife in marriage, sees Gangnim when looking over the walls.
+He informs Gimchi Wonnim, the king of Gwayang, that Gangnim was secretly living in his wife's house and the enraged king orders his soldiers to imprison Gangnim.

-In afternoon, Yeomra descended in the land of Gwayang.
-Yeomra ordered Gimchi Wonnim to bring out Gwayangsaeng and his wife.
-Yeomra told the Gwayangsaeng couples to dig up the place where they had buried their triplets.
-However, the grave had three empty coffins, and no body.
+Yeomra arrives in the land of Gwayang.
+Yeomra orders Gimchi Wonnim to bring out Gwayangsaeng and his wife, then orders them to dig up the place where they had buried their triplets, but the grave has three empty coffins.
 When they searched the Jucheon River, the triplets' bones were there.
-Yeomra tapped their body, and the three sons of King Beomu returned to life.
-Only now did the Gwayangsaeng couples understand that their triplets were the princes, reborn, that they had murdered eighteen years before.
-Yeomra turned the Gwayangsaeng couple into mosquitoes, and returned the princes into Donggyeong.
+Yeomra restors the three sons of King Beomu to life, and now the Gwayangsaeng couple understand that their triplets were the reincarnated princes that they had murdered eighteen years before.
+Yeomra turns the Gwayangsaeng couple into mosquitoes, and returns the princes to Donggyeong.

-Yeomra asked Gimchi Wonnim to give him Gangnim.
-Gimchi Wonnim refused.
-Yeomra then offered Gimchi Wonnim a choice between Gangnim's soul and the body.
-Gimchi Wonnim chose the body, and Gangnim's body instantly collapsed.
-Yeomra made Gangnim the Jeoseung Chasa, who reaps the souls of the dead.
+Yeomra asks Gimchi Wonnim to give him Gangnim, but Gimchi Wonnim refuses.
+Yeomra then offers Gimchi Wonnim a choice between Gangnim's soul and body.
+Gimchi Wonnim choses the body, and Gangnim's body instantly collapsed.
+Yeomra makes Gangnim the Jeoseung Chasa, who reaps the souls of the dead.